(Cancer of the Cervix)

 - What are methods of treatment for cervical cancer?

 - Can cervical cancer be prevented?
 What is the cervical cancer vaccine?

 - What kind of support is available to women with cervical cancer?

 - What is the prognosis and survival rates for women with cervical cancer?

 - What research is being done on cervical cancer?

 - Find a local Oncologist in your town

 Cervical cancer facts

-- Causes and risk factors for cervical cancer have been identified and include human papillomavirus (HPV) infection, having many sexual partners, smoking, taking birth control pills, and engaging in early sexual contact.
+- Causes and risk factors for cervical cancer include human papillomavirus (HPV) infection, having many sexual partners, smoking, taking birth control pills, and engaging in early sexual contact.